-It has been more than ten years, but I still remember every single day leading up to my diagnosis of Rheumatoid Arthritis, and every day since.
+It has been more than ten years, but I still remember every single day leading up to my Rheumatoid Arthritis diagnosis, and every day since.

 Rheumatoid Arthritis is an auto-immune disease in which the body’s immune system mistakenly attacks and destroys the body’s own tissues, most notably the lining of the membranes of the joints, causing inflammation and crippling pain.
 The disease, if not treated, can result in joint deformity, bone erosion, infection and eventually an early death.